Pills 'n' Thrills and Bellyaches: Release

 A new music video was filmed for "Step On" on 12 January 1991 in London, directed by Jean-Baptiste Mondino.
 It was intended to coincide with a re-release of the song in the US.
-"Loose Fit" was released as the album's third single on 25 February 1991.
+Originally planned for 18 February 1991, "Loose Fit" was released as the album's third single on 25 February 1991.
 Wilson decided on it, though the band wanted "God's Cop" as their next release.
 "Bob's Yer Uncle" and a remix of "Kinky Afro" appeared as the B-sides to "Loose Fit".
 Remixes of "Loose Fit" and "Bob's Yer Uncle", done by the Grid, were released on a 12" vinyl, being retitled "Loose Fix" and "Bob's Yer Tune", respectively.
 The single, along with its music video, was delayed due to needing to remove lyrics about the Gulf War.
+Robertson said the song has a "very dark and sinister subtext" to it, and as such, Central Station Design "set about capturing this idea by composing a murkier experience" for its front artwork.
+The back cover features burned fat to "simulate burnt, bubbling human flesh [which] was used to suggest the violence of warfare".
 Following this, they went on a tour of mainland Europe, which lasted until March 1991.
 It took into account the territories that London Recordings released the album in, in an effort to build a fan base in those counties.

 Upon arriving back in the UK, the band performed "Loose Fit" on Top of the Pops.
 Later in March 1991, the band returned to the US, where they toured for two months.
 A few of the shows were criticized by the press for their short length, often only playing for 50 minutes.
 The New York City date of the tour, on 24 April 1991, saw the band support Jane's Addiction.
-Around this date, "Bob's Yer Uncle" was released as the next single from the album, instead of the planned "Step On" reissue.
+Around this date, "Bob's Yer Uncle" was released as the next single from the album instead of the planned "Step On" reissue.
 McGough had wanted Elektra to release "God's Cop" or "Loose Fit" to capitalise on the band's US shows.
-Senior management at Elektra caught wind of the band's short sets and them cancelling or not showing up to promotional meet and greet events, and decided to stop pushing the band in the US.
+Senior management at Elektra caught wind of the band's short sets and them cancelling or not showing up to promotional meet and greet events and decided to stop pushing the band in the US.
 Around the same time, contemporaries the Charlatans had returned to the UK from their own US tour, marking the end of the Madchester scene trying to break the US.
 Exhausted from the trek, Happy Mondays cancelled the last few shows in order to rest in Texas.
 A series of headlining shows and festival performances took place between May and August 1991.